Ergocalciferol

-Ergocalciferol, also known as vitamin D2 and nonspecifically calciferol, is a type of vitamin D found in food and used as a dietary supplement.
-As a supplement it is used to prevent and treat vitamin D deficiency.
-This includes vitamin D deficiency due to poor absorption by the intestines or liver disease.
+Ergocalciferol, also known as vitamin D2 and nonspecifically calciferol, is a type of vitamin D found in food.
+It is used as a dietary supplement to prevent and treat vitamin D deficiency due to poor absorption by the intestines or liver disease.
 It may also be used for low blood calcium due to hypoparathyroidism.
-It is used by mouth or injection into a muscle.
+It is taken by mouth or via injection into a muscle.

-Excessive doses can result in increased urine production, high blood pressure, kidney stones, kidney failure, weakness, and constipation.
+Excessive doses can result in vitamin D toxicity causing increased urine production, high blood pressure, kidney stones, kidney failure, muscle weakness, and constipation.
 If high doses are taken for a long period of time, tissue calcification may occur.
 Normal doses are safe in pregnancy.
-It works by increasing the amount of calcium absorbed by the intestines and kidneys.
+It works by increasing the amount of calcium absorbed by the intestines and reabsorbed by the kidneys.
 Food in which it is found include some mushrooms.